juhanikataja/blogtest/_posts/core-concepts.md

 A replication controller ensures that there are `spec.replicas` number of pods running that have all the labels appearing in `spec.selector`.
 If there are too many, replication controller will shut down the extra and if there are too few, it will start up pods according to `spec.template` field.
 Actually, the template field is exactly the pod described in `pod.yaml` except the fields `apiVersion` and `kind` are missing.

-A central concept in Kubernetes called *reconciliation* loop manifests replication controllers.
-Reconciliation loop is a mechanism in Kubernetes that measures the *actual state* of the system, constructs *current state* based to the measurement of the system and performs such actions that the state of the system would equal to the *desired state*.
+A central Kubernetes' concept known as *reconciliation* loop manifests replication controllers.
+Reconciliation loop is a mechanism that measures the *actual state* of the system, constructs *current state* based to the measurement of the system and performs such actions that the state of the system would equal to the *desired state*.

 Using such a terminology, replication controllers are objects that describe *desired state* of the cluster.
 Another such an object is the service object encountered earlier.
 There is an another reconciliation loop that compares the endpoints of the service the actual pods that are *ready* and adjusts accordingly.
 As a result, the endpoints of the service always point to pods that are ready and only those pods whose labels contain all the fields in the selector of the service object.
+In fact, everytime one sees `spec.` in a YAML representation of an object, that is a specification for a reconciliation loop.
+The loop for pods just happens to be tied to so called *kubelet* daemon that runs on the kubernetes node.
+(TODO: mikä on kubernetes node?)

 ## Conclusion